September 1, 2013, recycling is mandatory in Dingman

 Where Other Items May Be Recycled

-State law will make it illegal to dispose of electronic
+State law made it illegal to dispose of electronic

 devices in the trash.
 All electronic devices must